davidr9708/Alone-Survival-Analysis/README.md

 7. Warning

 ## 1. Hypothetical Scenario
 [Alone](https://en.wikipedia.org/wiki/Alone_(TV_series)) is a well known american survival show.
-I wondered about the sucess of the previous season might influence the decisions for the show and to reduce or increase the survival rate.
+I wondered about whether intentionally took decisions to reduce or increase the survival rate based on the previous season viewership.
+This is relevant because it might show whether the show might be fake (if they can alter easily the survival rate, it might mean the rules are not what the show says)

+**Hypotheses:**
+- A fake show will would be able to alter easily the survival rate based on the previous season viewership.

+**Assumption:**
+- Survival rate influences higher or lower views in the current season.

 ## 2. Question
 Is **the previous Season Viewership** associated with the survival rate of the season?